56quarters/avalonms/README.rst

 ===================

 The Avalon Music Server is an HTTP server that scans metadata from a music collection and exposes it as a JSON web service.
+It is available under the MIT license.

 The server is able to read metadata from ogg, flac, and mp3 files.
 Clients can then query the server for information about songs, albums, artists,